 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company has cash balances primarily in large Canadian chartered banks, and no interest bearing debt.
-The Company's current policy is to invest cash in Canadian bank savings accounts with interest that varies at prime and guaranteed investment certificates with terms of one year or less.
+The Company's current policy is to invest cash Canadian bank savings accounts with interest that varies at prime.

-If interest rates applicable to this floating rate bank account were to increase or decrease by 1%, the Company's annual interest income would not increase or decrease by a material amount.
+If interest rates applicable to this floating rate bank account were to increase or decrease by 1%, the Company's annual interest income would increase or decrease by \$3,600 (2013- \$8,600).